 5. Never let the gas get too low

 You never know whether there will be an accident or construction that slows traffic.
 My rule of thumb is to fill that tank up at right under a half of a tank.
 When it goes below half, it is time to fill up.
 This also helps with bathroom breaks.
 It usually takes about one to two hours of drive time to get under a half tank, so this is the perfect time to fill up and use the bathroom.
 Consequently, it is important to remember to drive within the speed limits.
-Some friends of ours were recently issued a traffic ticket after getting carried away on their last road trip.
-Since then, the driver has attended a traffic school in california and has learned from his mistakes.
-This just goes to show that you can never be too careful on the roads.

 6. Bring pillows and light blankets

 This may seem like a weird tip, but seriously nobody wants to deal with cranky kids or adults for that matter.
 Bring a couple pillows and light blankets so naps can be taken when needed.
 Along with this tip, make sure you have at least two drivers.
 One driver can nap while the other drives.
 Those who are driving will be much safer if they are well rested after their nap.

 Do you have any other road trip tips to share?
 We would love to know how your family has a fun and safe family road trip in the comments below!